 However, that figure can be significantly higher for more senior roles, especially if recruitment is outsourced.

-Again, a focus on retaining your top employees is key.
-Ensuring adequate documentation is in place can also offset some of the impact of this loss of knowledge.
+Again, a focus on retaining your top employees is vital.
+Ensuring adequate documentation is in place and sufficient time given to a handover process can also offset some of the impact of this loss of knowledge.

 Talent mapping and talent search can be much more cost-effective, allowing businesses to have full sight of the best talent in the market, regardless of whether they are actively seeking a new role.
 In addition, our costs can be significantly lower, as they are based on the work required rather than a percentage of the salary.
 As an example:

 In addition, we don’t charge placement fees, so companies can fill multiple roles without incurring any additional costs.

 We saved our client £36,500 vs a traditional approach and provided valuable business insights to guide their strategy.Learn more